 Growing up, I was always enamored by the trivial concepts of the “Finance World”: The dynamic stock market; Wall Street; the excitement of financial success!
 As a teen, I didn’t care to know much more about the value of a career working in the industry.
 It looked exciting, and that was enough of a reason for me to pursue a Finance degree as a freshman in college.

-That same year, my father passed away suddenly and it had a drastic impact on my perception of the “Finance World” and what I wanted to do with my life.
+That same year, my father passed away suddenly and it had a drastic impact on my perception of the “Finance World” and my career path.
 This shocking loss was difficult not only emotionally, but, financially on my family.
 Despite my Mother being successful in her own business at the time, there were still a wide range of financial uncertainties.
 She was now the sole breadwinner with a mortgage and three kids (ages 18 (me), 16, and 11) to put through college.

 Luckily, my Father, who had a Business background, had the foresight to design a financial plan.
 With the help of my Uncle, who is a Financial Planner, they factored in planning for all the “what-ifs”.
 I saw my Mother and my Uncle working through this plan, making adjustments so we would be able to stay in our house and pay for college.
 While the emotional pain was still there, a huge relief set in knowing that we were going to be “okay” financially.

 At that point, the superficial aspects of the industry I once found appealing lost their allure.
 I recognized the power of a successful financial plan which made me grasp the true value of what the “Finance World” could provide.

 A career as a Financial Planner gives us the knowledge and skillset to help clients navigate the best and worst times of their lives and, hopefully, make a positive difference for them and their families.
 Being able to tell our clients: “you can do it” and “you’re going to be ok” and seeing the relief set in gives me a sense of joy and satisfaction I would have never anticipated.